samsuh/2025-learnings/README.md

 9/15 - didnt get much done today
 9/16 - watched a couple typescript videos, but didnt code anything.
-9/17 - converted mkr to sky. prepping for ratecut trading volume
+9/17 - converted mkr to sky. prepping for ratecut trading volume 9/18 headed down to jeju. was shocked at the clutter. felt disappointed in mom and dad.
+H wuestioned whether they are showing early signs of dementia